-- 1. to make recommendations to the board of directors regarding the composition of the board of directors and the appointment of executive corporate officers, and, as part of the selection of one or more deputy chief executive officer(s), to monitor the implementation of a selection process to ensure the presence of at least one person of each sex among the candidates; - 2. to make recommendations to the board of directors on the appointment and dismissal of effective directors within the meaning of Articles L. 322-3-2 and R. 322-168 of the French insurance code; - 3. to make recommendations to senior management, prior to the decision-making, on the appointment and dismissal of members of the Company's executive committee; - 4. to make, based on the proposals of the senior management, recommendations to the board of directors regarding the determination of gender diversity objectives on the governing bodies; - 5. to ensure that executive corporate officers implement a policy of non-discrimination and diversity, in particular with regard to the balanced representation of women and men on management bodies.
-The committee reports to the board of directors on that matter. - 6. to examine proposals related to composition, organisation and operation of the board of directors and its committees; - 7. to devise a procedure for selecting future directors; - 8. to determine whether or not it would be desirable to renew expiring terms; - 9. to verify, on an annual basis, the situation of each director individually as to whether or not he or she qualifies as an independent director and/or whether or not there is a potential Conflict of Interest, and report its findings to the board of directors; - 10. to prepare a succession plan for corporate officers and the Group's principal executives so as to propose succession solutions to the board of directors in the event of an unexpected vacancy.
+- 1. to review on an annual basis the board's needs in terms of skills, including in relation to the various areas of corporate social and environmental responsibility, and draw the consequences for the selection process of directors; - to make recommendations to the board of directors regarding the composition of the board of directors and the appointment of executive corporate officers, and, as part of the selection of one or more deputy chief executive officer(s), to monitor the implementation of a selection process to ensure the presence of at least one person of each sex among the candidates; - 3. to make recommendations to the board of directors on the appointment and dismissal of persons effectively running the company within the meaning of Articles L. 322-3-2 and R. 322-168 of the French insurance code; - 4. to make recommendations to senior management, prior to the decision-making, on the appointment and dismissal of members of the Company's executive committee; - 5. to make, based on the proposals of the senior management, recommendations to the board of directors regarding the determination of gender diversity objectives on the governing bodies; - 6. to ensure that executive corporate officers implement a policy of non-discrimination and diversity, in particular with regard to the balanced representation of women and men on management bodies.
+The committee reports to the board of directors on that matter. - 7. to examine proposals related to composition, organisation and operation of the board of directors and its committees; - 8. to devise a procedure for selecting future directors; - 9. to determine whether or not it would be desirable to renew expiring terms; - 10. to verify, on an annual basis, the situation of each director individually as to whether or not he or she qualifies as an independent director and/or whether or not there is a potential Conflict of Interest, and report its findings to the board of directors; - 11. to prepare a succession plan for corporate officers and the Group's principal executives so as to propose succession solutions to the board of directors in the event of an unexpected vacancy.
 The Chairman of the board of directors may be involved in the work of the Committee for the purpose of carrying out this assignment.